Allard

 A. No, the Prize will serve to recognize those combating corruption, regardless of age, nationality, background, race, ethnicity, gender, sexual orientation, occupation, or other personal characteristics.

-A. Members of the Allard Prize Committee and the Allard Prize Advisory Board may not be awarded the Prize during their terms as members and for one year following the end of their terms.
-Immediate family members of both the Committee and the Advisory Board are also ineligble.
+A. Members of the Allard Prize Board and the Allard Prize Advisory Board may not be awarded the Prize during their terms as members and for one year following the end of their terms.
+Immediate family members of both the Board and the Advisory Board are also ineligible.

 A. Information on all of the photographs can be viewed on the Galleries page.